 We also engage third-party vendors and service providers to store and otherwise process some of our and our customers' data, including sensitive and personal information.
 Our vendors and service providers may also be the targets of cyberattacks, malicious software, phishing schemes, fraud, and may face other cybersecurity threats and may suffer cybersecurity breaches and incidents from these and other causes.
+For example, in January 2023, one of our vendors, CircleCl, was compromised by an unauthorized third party, exposing certain environment variables, tokens and encryption keys of their customers including HashiCorp, causing the vendor to have to rotate all customers' GitHub OAuth tokens

 Our ability to monitor these parties' data security is limited.
 There can be no assurance that any security measures that we or our third-party service providers, including third-party providers of cloud infrastructure services, have implemented will be effective against current or future security threats, and we cannot guarantee that our systems and networks or those of our third-party service providers have not been breached or that they do not contain exploitable defects or bugs that could result in a breach of or disruption to our systems and networks or the systems and networks of third parties that support us and our products.
 While we maintain measures designed to protect the integrity, confidentiality, and security of our data and other data we maintain or otherwise process, our security measures or those of our third-party service providers could fail and result in unauthorized access to or disclosure, unavailability, modification, misuse, loss, destruction, or other processing of such data.
+Due to political uncertainty and military actions associated with the ongoing hostility between Russia and Ukraine, we and our vendors, contractors, and other third parties we work with are vulnerable to a heightened risk of cybersecurity attacks, phishing attacks, viruses, malware, ransomware, hacking, or similar breaches and incidents from nation-state and affiliated actors, including attacks that could materially disrupt our supply chain and our systems, operations, and platform.
 Unauthorized access to, other security breaches of, or security incidents affecting, systems, networks, and data of our vendors, contractors, or those with which we have strategic relationships, even if not resulting in an actual or perceived breach of our customers' networks, systems, or data, could result in the loss, compromise, unavailability, corruption, or other unauthorized processing of data, loss of business, reputational damage adversely affecting customer or investor confidence, regulatory investigations and orders, litigation, indemnity obligations, damages for contract breach, penalties for violation of applicable laws or regulations, significant costs for remediation, and other liabilities.

-Our products may experience errors, failures, vulnerabilities, or bugs that cause our products not to perform as intended.
+In addition, our products may experience errors, failures, vulnerabilities, or bugs that cause our products not to perform as intended.
 Any such errors, failures, vulnerabilities, or bugs may not be found until after they are deployed to our customers and may create the perception that our platform and products are insecure, underperforming, or unreliable.
 We also provide frequent updates and fundamental enhancements to our platform and products, which increase the possibility of errors.
 Our quality assurance procedures and efforts to report, track, and monitor issues with our products may not be sufficient to ensure we detect any such defects in a timely manner.
 There can be no assurance that our software code is or will remain free from actual or perceived errors, failures, vulnerabilities, or bugs.